Arjun-G-Ravi/AI-Notes/01_ML & DL notes/Deep Learning/05_NLP/03_Word Embeddings.md

 It is a matrix that contains the word embeddings for all the words in a vocabulary.
 To get the word embeddings of a word, we matmul the embedding matrix with the one hot encoding vector of the word, whose word embedding is needed.

 ## Skip gram - a Word2Vec embedding
 Skip-gram is a type of word embedding model used in natural language processing and natural language understanding tasks.
-It is designed to learn distributed representations (word embeddings) for words in a large corpus of text.
 Skip-gram is part of the word2vec family of models, which aims to capture the semantic relationships between words in continuous vector spaces.

 - The skip-gram model starts by being fed a large dataset of text.